bitnami/charts/TESTING.md

   https: 8444
 ```

-> ℹ️ We used to inyect the parameters directly into the VIB pipelines under `phases.verify.context.runtime_parameters` and encoded as a base64 string.
+> ℹ️ We used to inject the parameters directly into the VIB pipelines under `phases.verify.context.runtime_parameters` and encoded them as a base64 string.
 This approach was deprecated in favor of using a separate `.yaml` file under `.vib/ASSET/runtime-parameters.yaml`.

 1. Why was `moodleUsername` included?